 “Autism in Adults” will be the theme of the next Science Bar

 In recent years in France, Autism Spectrum Disorder (ASD) has been increasingly studied, understood, and recognized.
-It is a neurodevelopmental disorder (NDD), just like attention-deficit/hyperactivity disorder (ADHD), learning disabilities, and intellectual disability, which together affect 1 in 6 people in France.
-Today, between 1 and 2% of the population may fall on the autism spectrum, but this spectrum is not linear, and numerous variables characterize ASD.
-Scientific attention to these disorders enables more screenings, increased awareness, and fosters greater inclusion of all individuals in our societies.
-However, this movement is accompanied by media coverage that sometimes leads to “misconceptions” and oversimplifications.
-The Bar des sciences therefore invites you to discuss advances in our understanding of autism, particularly regarding late diagnoses in adults.
+It is a neurodevelopmental disorder (NDD), just like attention-deficit disorders, learning disabilities, and intellectual developmental disorders, which together affect 1 in 6 French people.
+Today, between 1 and 2% of the population may fall on the autism spectrum, but this spectrum is not linear, and ASD is characterized by numerous variables.
+Scientific attention to these disorders has led to more screenings, increased awareness, and greater inclusion of all individuals in our societies.
+However, this movement is accompanied by media coverage that sometimes gives rise to “misconceptions” and oversimplifications.
+The Bar des Sciences therefore invites you to discuss the latest advances in our understanding of autism, particularly as it relates to late diagnoses in adults.

-To discuss this topic, four experts from various fields will answer questions from the audience:
+To discuss this topic, four experts from various disciplines will answer questions from the audience:

-• Pauline BELVAL, a neuropsychologist with a degree from the University of Montpellier, works for an organization dedicated to helping adults with autism who do not have an intellectual disability find and retain employment
+• Pauline BELVAL, a neuropsychologist with a degree from the University of Montpellier, works for an organization dedicated to helping adults with autism who do not have an intellectual disability enter the workforce and remain employed.

 • Coline HAGNIER, a neuropsychologist specializing in children and adolescents.
 She specializes in neurodevelopmental disorders, including ASD.
-She also works with adults to conduct diagnostic evaluations for individuals suspected of having ASD
+She also works with adults to conduct diagnostic evaluations of individuals suspected of having ASD.

-• Karine LOULIER (Inserm), a neuroscience researcher at the INM, studies the cellular and molecular mechanisms underlying brain development with the aim of identifying new diagnostic and therapeutic approaches to improve the quality of life for people with ASD.
+• Karine LOULIER (Inserm), a neuroscience researcher at the INM, studies the cellular and molecular mechanisms responsible for brain development with the aim of identifying new diagnostic and therapeutic approaches to improve the quality of life for people with ASD.

 • Date: Thursday, March 13, at 8:30 p.m.